 Gun Game has a bit more thought to it, where knowing the strengths and weaknesses of your arsenal is more crucial.
 You all start on a level playing field, and there’s no “kicking ass at the start with a 5 kill streak on some cheap overpowered rifle” garbage.
 All it takes is skill and knowledge, and victory can be yours.

-There’s a secondary benefit where the skills learned in gun game can be transferred back into regular play, knowing how to tackle certain areas with certain weapons.
-In most cases, the weapons given are usually ones that are fairly commonly used, so knowing them can be key to kicking ass elsewhere.
+In addition, there’s a benefit where the skills learned in gun game can be transferred back into regular play, knowing how to tackle certain areas with certain weapons.
+In most cases, the weapons given are usually ones that are commonly used, so playing gun game and learning how the weapons work can be key to kicking ass elsewhere.

 Gun Game is a smart game mode, yet also a dumb game mode at the same time.
 It requires light strategy, but it’s just mindless killing much like traditional deathmatch.
 I know it sounds contradictory to say it’s complex yet simple, but this isn’t a mode that requires strategic planning to play.
 It’s fun, and that’s really all that matters.

 All I’m saying is more multiplayer shooters need Gun Game modes.
 Call of Duty and Battlefield have it, what’s stopping other games from doing it?
 I’d play Quake Champions more if there was one, despite the game’s low amount of weaponry.
-Gun game should be standard in multiplayer shooters these days.
+Gun Game should be bog standard in any multiplayer shooter these days.
 Well, that and the Assault mode from Unreal Tournament I mentioned earlier, but I digress.